radismili/Marketing-A-B-testing/README.md

 Objectives:

-add Codeadd Markdown
-Analyzed the groups (EDA);
+- Analyze the groups (EDA);
-Find if the ads were successful;
+- Find if the ads were successful;
-Applied hypothesis tests and reached appropriate conclusions.
+- Applie hypothesis tests and reache appropriate conclusions.